 Many organizations have been created to help women succeed in the skilled trades.
 Connecting with a local chapter can help women find the resources and connections they need to get them started in a training program.
 Contacting pipefitting schools and pipefitting training programs directly can also help women understand what to expect in a career in the skilled trades.

 Women who are interested in pursuing a career in pipefitting should contact Tulsa Welding School.
-The Oklahoma pipefitting program can help women learn the skills they need to work as an entry-level pipefitter.
-For more information about how you can train in a hands-on pipefitting training program in Tulsa, contact a TWS Admissions Representative.
+The Tulsa Welding School pipefitting program can help women learn the skills they need to work as an entry-level pipefitter.
+For more information about how you can train in a hands-on pipefitting training program, contact a TWS Admissions Representative.